montymobile1/devdox-ai-portal-api/README.md

 This behavior is part of Supabase's underlying infrastructure and not an issue within the `devdoxAI` codebase.

-# Setting Up Clerk Authentication
+## Step 5: Setting Up Clerk Authentication

 This guide explains how to configure Clerk authentication for the `devdoxAI` FastAPI backend using [https://clerk.dev](https://clerk.dev).